 A call-graph is a relational visualization method.
 Blackfire profiles are

-displayed as call-graphs in order to show the caller-callee relation between
+displayed as call-graphs to show the caller-callee relation between

 the function/method calls, which shows best the code’s behavior.
 It enables for